-Gurjar Mahapanchayat ends after state govt's assurance on meeting their demands
+Gurjar mahapanchayat ends after state govt's assurance on meeting their demands

 "He contested the Deoli-Uniyara seat and attends party meetings.
 I urge him to resolve the issues through dialogue," the minister said.

 Kirori Singh Bainsla, Vijay Bainsla's late father, had led several Gurjar agitations since 2006, including rail blockades on key routes.
-PTI AG OZ OZ
+PTI AG OZ SKY SKY